AL-37350A

-AL-37350A, also known as 4,5-dihydropyrano-α-methyltryptamine (4,5-DHP-AMT), is a tricyclic tryptamine derivative which acts as a potent and selective agonist for the serotonin receptor 5-HT_{2A}, with a Ki of 2.0 nM, and moderate selectivity over the related 5-HT_{2B} and 5-HT_{2C} receptors.
-It has been shown to have ocular hypotensive activity in animal models, suggesting it may be useful for the treatment of glaucoma.
+AL-37350A, also known as 4,5-dihydropyrano-α-methyltryptamine (4,5-DHP-AMT), is a serotonin receptor agonist and tricyclic tryptamine derivative related to the psychedelic tryptamine 5-MeO-AMT.
+It acts as a potent and selective agonist for the serotonin receptor 5-HT_{2A}, with a K_{i} of 2.0 nM, and moderate selectivity over the related 5-HT_{2B} and 5-HT_{2C} receptors.
+The drug has been shown to have ocular hypotensive activity in animal models, suggesting it may be useful for the treatment of glaucoma.
+AL-37350A was first described in the scientific literature by Jesse May and colleagues in 2003.